gohypergiant/CarouselComponent/README.md

 <img src="https://user-images.githubusercontent.com/935/26845006-db51de10-4aba-11e7-9339-6576ce11e525.png" width="340" style="display: block; margin: auto" alt="Using wrap with icons" />

 #### Using images
-All images are assumed to live in the images directory and be numbered starting with zero.
+All images are assumed to live in the images directory and be numbered with an initial index of zero.
 You may supply both a prefix and suffix.
 If your item images are located in an `items` directory within `images` and named:

 ```coffeescript
 cell0.png